bplaat/neva-processor/README.md

 -- Only in the JavaScript simulator
 0xfb = x position
 0xfc = y position
+0xfd = 0 = clear the points
+       1 = render points to the screen
-0xfd = 0 = move the pen to this position
+       2 = move the pen to this position
+       3 = line the pen to this position
-       1 = line the pen to this position
+       4 = move the pen to this position relative to the last point 5 = line the pen to this position relative to the last point
-       2 = clear the screen

 ```

 ## Online simulator and assembler